qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 API Definition
 ^^^^^^^^^^^^^^^^^^^^

-The **API Definition** is a an OPENAPI-compliant description of the API provided by the service.
+The **API Definition** is an OPENAPI-compliant description of the API provided by the service.
 In its HTML representation it is a browsable page where all the endpoints and their response formats are accurately listed and documented.